Rooftop solar power: Feed-in tariff mechanism

 In a grid connected rooftop photovoltaic power station, the generated electricity can sometimes be sold to the servicing electric utility for use elsewhere in the grid.
 This arrangement provides payback for the investment of the installer.
 Many consumers from across the world are switching to this mechanism owing to the revenue yielded.
 A public utility commission usually sets the rate that the utility pays for this electricity, which could be at the retail rate or the lower wholesale rate, greatly affecting solar power payback and installation demand.

 The FIT as it is commonly known has led to an expansion in the solar PV industry worldwide.
 Thousands of jobs have been created through this form of subsidy.
-However it can produce a bubble effect which can burst when the FIT is removed.
-It has also increased the ability for localised production and embedded generation reducing transmission losses through power lines.
+However, it can produce a bubble effect which can burst when the FIT is removed.
+It has also increased the ability for localized production and embedded generation reducing transmission losses through power lines.

+Solar shingles

+Solar shingles or photovoltaic shingles, are solar panels designed to look like and function as conventional roofing materials, such as asphalt shingle or slate, while also producing electricity.
+Solar shingles are a type of solar energy solution known as building-integrated photovoltaics (BIPV).